Aranmanai Kaavalan: Cast

+Production

+Aranmanai Kaavalan is the first film produced by Lakshmi Movie Makers.

 Soundtrack

 The music was composed by Deva, with lyrics written by Vairamuthu.

 Release and reception

 Aranmanai Kaavalan was released on 25 February 1994, alongside another Sarathkumar starrer Captain.
 Malini Mannath of The Indian Express gave the film a positive review and said "a fairly engrossing entertainer, despite flaws, Aranmanai Kaavalan has an engaging screenplay, neat treatment and suspense that keeps the viewers on tenterhooks".
-New Straits Times called the film "slightly better than other average Sarath movies".
-Thulasi of Kalki panned the story as predictable, humour being unfunny and dismissed Deva's music as repetitive and concluded the review saying Sarathkumar seemer to be working by calculating one film a month; it was fine if it did not go wrong and make producers run away.
+K. N. Vijiyan of New Straits Times called the film "slightly better than other average Sarath movies".
+Thulasi of Kalki panned the story as predictable, humour being unfunny and dismissed Deva's music as repetitive and concluded the review saying Sarathkumar seemed to be working by calculating one film a month; it was fine if it did not go wrong and make producers run away.